devisscher/old_devisscher.github.io/_drafts/2016-11-30-being-a-liberal-in-2016.markdown

 #### 5. The libtard

 The libtard is a satyrical blunder of distastful origin.
 It refers to those liberals that live in a fantasy world.
-Just by writing the term down I loose all credibility, however the commical and absurd is an important addition to the meaning.
-You might recall Familly Guy episode where Stewie calls Brian a *******.
+Just by writing the term down I loose all credibility, however the commical and absurd style seeked is an important addition to the meaning.
+You might recall the Familly Guy episode where Stewie calls Brian a *******.